klausweiss/dotfiles/nvim/pack/default/start/LuaSnip/DOC.md

 It is possible to make snippets from one filetype available to another using `ls.filetype_extend`, more info on that in the section [API](#api-2).

+## Snippet Insertion
+When a new snippet is expanded, it can be connected with the snippets that have already been expanded in the buffer in various ways.
+First of all, Luasnip distinguishes between root-snippets and child-snippets.
+The latter are nested inside other snippets, so when jumping through a snippet, one may also traverse the child-snippets expanded inside it, more or less as if the child just contains more nodes of the parent.
+Root-snippets are of course characterised by not being child-snippets.
+When expanding a new snippet, it becomes a child of the snippet whose region it is expanded inside, and a root if it is not inside any snippet's region.
+If it is inside another snippet, the specific node it is inside is determined, and the snippet then nested inside that node.
+* If that node is interactive (for example, an `insertNode`), the new snippet will be traversed when the node is visited, as long as the configuration-option `link_children` is enabled.
+If it is not enabled, it is possible to jump from the snippet to the node, but not the other way around.
+* If that node is not interactive, the snippet will be linked to the currently active node, also such that it will not be jumped to again once it is left.
+  This is to prevent jumping large distances across the buffer as much as possible.
+There may still be one large jump from the snippet back to the current node it is nested inside, but that seems hard to avoid.
+  Thus, one should design snippets such that the regions where other snippets may be expanded are inside `insertNodes`.

+If the snippet is not a child, but a root, it can be linked up with the roots immediately adjacent to it by enabling `link_roots` in `setup`.
+Since by default only one root is remembered, one should also set `keep_roots` if `link_roots` is enabled.
+The two are separate options, since roots that are not linked can still be reached by `ls.activate_node()`.
+This setup (remember roots, but don't jump to them) is useful for a super-tab like mapping (`<Tab>` and jump on the same key), where one would like to still enter previous roots.
+Since there would almost always be more jumps if the roots are linked, regular `<Tab>` would not work almost all the time, and thus `link_roots` has to stay disabled.

 # Node

 Every node accepts, as its last parameter, an optional table of arguments.